 - After a suitable time bring the class together.

 When two heights are added what is the usual range for the sum?

 Why is the sum usually 3.0 – 3.5 metres?
 (The average height of 11-13 year olds in New Zealand is about 1.6 metres)

 - For further practice students might work from Gentle Giants (Figure It Out, Link, Book 5, Page 18).
-You might also look at the heights of other students.
+Alternatively, you might look at the heights of other students, or of students favourite sportspeople.
 Graph the heights using a dot plot, and box and whisker.
 The median height of Year 7-9 students is about 1.59m.